 S.1.3.1.
 Units of Measurement. - Deliveries shall be indicated and recorded in grams, kilograms, metric tons, pounds, tons, and/or liters, gallons, quarts, pints and decimal subdivisions thereof.
-The indication of a delivery shall be on the basis of apparent mass versus a density of $8.0 \text{ g/cm}^3$ .
+The indication of a delivery shall be on the basis of apparent mass versus a density of 8.0 g/cm3.
 The volume indication shall be based on the mass measurement and an automatic means to determine and correct for changes in product density.

-S.1.3.1.1.
-Compressed Natural Gas Used as an Engine Fuel. - When compressed natural gas is dispensed as an engine fuel, the delivered quantity shall be indicated in "gasoline liter equivalent (GLE) units" or "gasoline gallon equivalent (GGE) units" (see definitions).
-(Added 1994)
+- S.1.3.1.1.
+Natural Gas Used as an Engine Fuel.
+When natural gas is dispensed as an engine fuel, the delivered quantity shall be indicated - (a) "gasoline liter equivalent (GLE) units" or gasoline gallon equivalent (GGE) units, - (b) "diesel liter equivalent (DLE) units" or "diesel gallon equivalent (DGE) units: (see definitions).